Who Treats Primary Immunodeficiency? Finding Specialists and Doctors

 Other Specialists That May Be Part of Your Care Team

-Primary immunodeficiency disorders can lead to different types of complications, and your care will probably be managed by a team of specialists led by your immunologist.
-The kind of specialists you see will depend on the type of PI you have and how it affects your body.
+Primary immunodeficiency disorders can lead to different types of complications.
+Your care will probably be managed by a team of specialists led by your immunologist.
+The types of specialists you see will depend on the type of PI you have and how it affects your body.

 Depending on when your symptoms begin, you may be referred to specialists by your primary care doctor or your immunologist.
 Your care team will work together to coordinate your care.